How to get to San Agustín?

 The gray desert (los Hoyos)

-8 kilometers away, about 20 minutes away by tuk-tuk, lies the -less visited- Gray Desert, which is often compared to a lunar landscape.
-The landscape of the gray desert may seem less iconic than that of the Red Desert, yet it too is worth a visit.
+8 kilometers away, about 20 minutes away by tuk-tuk, you can find the -less visited- Gray Desert.
+The landscape of this desert is often compared to a lunar landscape.
+The grey desert may seem less iconic than that of the Red Desert, yet it is worth a visit as well.
 The trail begins at Estadero Los Hoyos and ends at the Piscina Mineral, an artificial pool.

 Stargazing